Chrisss93/flink-connector-nats/README.md

 * Potentially remove support for NATS Ack-All and only support a cumulative acknowledgement model.
 This would allow us to remove an abstraction and simplify the checkpointing code a bit.
 This would probably mean we can remove the single vs. double ack code-path as well (should really be using double-ack at all times).
 * Upgrade NATS client library once [multi-filter consumers](https://github.com/nats-io/nats.java/issues/865) are supported.
 This will allow us to maintain a single subscription per fetcher (no matter how many splits it is responsible for).
+* Should split-manager assign fetchers to split-readers round-robin the same way the enumerator assigns splits to readers?
+Split-ids will have a lot of common characters, I'm not sure taking its hashcode remainder is the fairest way to assign fetcher threads...
 * Subject-filter is not a "natural" partitioning for a NATS stream.
-There are no guarantees of even distribution of stream data across subjects.
+There are no guarantees of loosely uniform distribution of the stream's data across subject-filter.
 In this case it should not be unexpected for one single split to produce more data than another.
-Split skewness is (in general) not real for these sorts of splits.
 We should probably turn off split-aware watermark generation or make it the configurable default and go back to global source watermarks (ReaderOutput).
 This is difficult with the current implementation since it extends `SourceReaderBase`.
 I really don't want to have to reimplement most of that class but for one small change...